Gustav1324/AEIOU-vowel-classification/README.md

 The data is reshaped and converted to torch.
 FloatTensor for model input.

 # Output
--Training & test loss/accuracy are plotted at the end -Model with highest test accuracy is saved during training
+- Training & test loss/accuracy are plotted at the end
+- Model with highest test accuracy is saved during training

 # Checkpointing
 Best model is automatically saved to: checkpoints/best/best_model_epochXX_accYY.YY.pt